wezm/wezm.net/v1/content/technical/2019/03/cross-compile-freebsd-rust-binary-with-docker.md

 non-embedded ones.
 Nonetheless the process described in this post was still educational for me but I would recommend using cross instead.

+**Update 2 February 2020:** [Support for FreeBSD was removed from `cross` in May 2019][cross-freebsd-removal].
+So the approach described here may well still be useful.

 I started with [Sandvine's freebsd-cross-build][freebsd-cross-upstream] repo.
 Which builds a Docker image with a cross-compiler that targets FreeBSD.
 I made a few updates and improvements to it: